AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling group/CreateScalingGroup.md

 |InstanceId|String|No|i-28wt4\*\*\*\*|The ID of the ECS instance from which Auto Scaling obtains configuration information. |
 |DefaultCooldown|Integer|No|300|The cooldown time after a scale-in or scale-out event is executed.
 Valid values: 0 to 86400.
 Unit: seconds.

-During the cooldown time, Auto Scaling executes only scaling activities that are triggered by Cloud Monitor event-triggered tasks.
+During the cooldown time, Auto Scaling executes only scaling activities that are triggered by CloudMonitor event-triggered tasks.

 Default value: 300. |
 |LoadBalancerIds|String|No|\["lb-bp1u7etiogg38yvwz\*\*\*\*", "lb-bp168cqrux9ai9l7f\*\*\*\*", "lb-bp1jv3m9zvj22ufxp\*\*\*\*"\]|The IDs of SLB instances.
 This value can be a JSON array that contains multiple SLB instance IDs.
 Separate multiple IDs with commas \(,\).